OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-02.md

 For through Him we both have access in one Spirit to the Father.

 ## Ephesians 2:19
-So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God,
+So then you are no longer foreigners and strangers, but you are fellow citizens with the saints and members of God's household,

 ## Ephesians 2:20
-built on the foundation of the apostles and prophets, Christ Jesus Himself being the cornerstone,
+built on the foundation of the apostles and prophets, with Christ Jesus Himself as the cornerstone,

 ## Ephesians 2:21
-in whom the whole structure, being joined together, grows into a holy temple in the Lord.
+in whom the whole building, being joined together, rises to become a holy temple in the Lord.

 ## Ephesians 2:22
-In Him you also are being built together into a dwelling place for God by the Spirit.
+In Him you also are being built together to become a dwelling in which God lives by His Spirit.